 v Our all school technology challenge is in play, students are striving for 540 minutes a week.
 This includes weekends, nights, and school time.

-v Your child receives a copy of the homework sheet each week and I post it on the school website at kiplingtigers.org, please do not allow your child to tell you they have no homework.
+v Your child receives a copy of the homework sheet and all their work the first day of each week and I post it on the school website at kiplingtigers.org, please do not allow your child to tell you they have no homework.
 There is always work to be done.

-MON- Technology TUES- Leveled Worksheet Covering all skills taught so far.
-WED- Technology THURS- Leveled Worksheet Covering all skills taught so far.
-FRI-TECHNOLOGY
+MONDAY- Leveled Worksheet Covering all skills taught so far.
+TUESDAY- Technology WEDNESDAY- Leveled Worksheet Covering all skills taught so far THURSDAY- TECHNOLOGY FRIDAY-TECHNOLOGY

 Technology Assignment- YOUR CHILD HAS A FEBRUARY PATH SHEET-THEY SHOULD BE COMPLETING ITEMS ON THIS SHEET AS WELL AS ANY WORK THEY DID NOT COMPLETE DURING THE SCHOOL DAY.